-Home » Recipe Index » Chinese » Easy Ground Pork with Tofu and Shrimp
+Home » Recipe Index » Chinese Recipes » Easy Ground Pork with Tofu and Shrimp – Mun Tahu

-Ground pork with tofu and shrimp is a delicious and easy-to-make dish, combining tender pork and soft tofu in a savory sauce.
+Ground pork with tofu and shrimp (Mun Tahu) is Asian comfort food dish, combining tender pork, shrimps, and soft tofu in a savory sauce.
 It’s a comforting meal that pairs perfectly with steamed rice, making it a great comfort food option.

 Ground pork tofu with shrimp, on a plate garnished with coriander leaves.

-I love ground pork recipes in Chinese cuisines.
-They are easy to digest and very easy to make, like Steamed Pork Patty or Braised Tofu with Ground Pork, Pork and Broccoli Stir Fry, Kikurage Mushroom Chicken with cauliflower, and Eggplant with Ground Pork and Oyster Sauce.
+I love ground pork recipes in Chinese cuisine because they are easy to make and incredibly satisfying.
+If you enjoy this dish, you may also like my Steamed Pork Patty or Chinese eggplant stir fry with ground pork, Pork and Broccoli Stir Fry, or Chicken mushroom stir fry with cauliflower.

 Why You Will Love This Recipe